SHiTU23/PCA9685_Z00/ReadMe.md

 ![Wiring](https://s20.picofile.com/file/8447222642/wiring.png)

 ## Codes
 Before run any code note its library is added to your Arduino IDE.
-The library is "Adafriut PWM Servo Driver" if you need help check [this](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use) out.
+The library is "Adafriut PWM Servo Driver"
+If you need help check [this](https://learn.adafruit.com/adafruit-all-about-arduino-libraries-install-use) out.

 To add its library to the code, we need to call it:
 ```c